JGI-Bioinformatics/jaws/README.md

 ### Requirements

 An AMQP service (e.g. RabbitMQ) and relational database (e.g. MySQL) are required.
 Central and each Site may have their own.
 Services don't cross-talk to other databases.
+Flask services should be run behind a proper web server in a production environment (e.g. NGINX+gUnicorn) although the server built into Flask is suitable for development.

 #### RabbitMQ